AN-Best/UBC_MSK_SummerSchool/README.md

 # UBC_MSK_SummerSchool
-Repository of information on the repository for the modelling presentation
+Repository of information on the repository for the modelling presentation.